Top 10 Most Polluted Cities In America List Revealed

 — Tanaz Sutaria (@t_sut) April 5, 2017

 Pollution in California grows as more vehicles jam traffic on the roads.
 The air pollution tends to settle in the basins and valleys in the state, and the foul air surrounds the millions of people who live there.
-The almost year round warm weather may make the state a prime vacation spot, but it also reportedly increases the already high levels of ozone pollution.
+The almost year-round warm weather may make the state a prime vacation spot, but it also reportedly increases the already high levels of ozone pollution.
 While annual pollution levels have improved in the state, short-term spikes in pollution levels have increased substantially, according to the report.

 “The state would be far worse off without its strict laws on tailpipe pollution and eliminating coal-fired power plants.
 They’ve done more than any other state to counteract air pollution,” American Lung Association representative Paul Billings said.

 The American Lung Association report revealed approximately 125 million Americans across the country or 40 percent of the nationwide population, are currently living amid unhealthy air pollution levels, National Geographic reports.
-The report maintains existing in such a polluted environment causes enhanced risk of not only a series of serious health conditions such as lung cancer, heart damage, developmental and reproductive issues, and asthma attacks, but premature death as well.
+The report maintains living in such a polluted environment causes enhanced risk of not only a series of serious health conditions such as lung cancer, heart damage, developmental and reproductive issues, and asthma attacks but premature death as well.

-Billings also stated most regions of the United States enjoy better air quality than existed a decade ago but added a multitude of metropolitan areas are still experiencing their highest of unhealthy air pollution days since the report first began publishing 18 years ago.
+Billings also stated most regions of the United States enjoy better air quality than existed a decade ago but added that many metropolitan areas are still experiencing their highest of unhealthy air pollution days since the report first began publishing 18 years ago.

 Cough!
 The American Lung Association says the Salt Lake metro area is the 20th worst U.S city for ozone pollution.https://t.co/o4zpOJRyhN pic.twitter.com/7s2TxhfZL7